Rocky Hollow Log Ride: Early planning & construction (pre 1981)

 The Rocky Hollow Log Ride opened with Dreamworld on 15 December 1981.
-During the construction of Dreamworld, John Longhurst, Dreamworld’s creator, wanted the park to include rides that would satisfy all age groups.
+During the construction of Dreamworld, John Longhurst, Dreamworld's creator, wanted the park to include rides that would satisfy all age groups.
 Shortly, a log flume and a paddle steamer were introduced, being called the Rocky Hollow Log Ride and Captain Sturt Paddlewheeler respectively.
 The ride was one of the park's original attractions.
 Since its opening, the ride has been refurbished several times which includes the reconstruction of both drops.
 The ride was constructed in-house by Dreamworld with assistance from overseas engineers.

-1981-2016
+1981–2016

-Since opening, the Rocky Hollow Log Ride, alongside, Thunder River Rapids Ride, were the park’s most popular attractions, surpassing the popularity of Tower of Terror, The Giant Drop and Cyclone.
-The ride was closed in May 2004 for a refurbishment for one of the ride’s drops.
+Since opening, the Rocky Hollow Log Ride, alongside, Thunder River Rapids Ride, were the park's most popular attractions, surpassing the popularity of Tower of Terror, The Giant Drop and Cyclone.
+The ride was closed in May 2004 for a refurbishment for one of the ride's drops.
 Bob Seow Tan, Dreamworld's General Manager of Engineering & Technical confirmed that the first and smaller drop of the ride would be rebuilt due to corrosion on the ride.
-The ride reopened briefly in 21 May 2004.
+The ride reopened briefly on 21 May 2004.

-The ride’s second and tallest drop would also soon later be rebuilt.
+The ride's second and tallest drop would also soon later be rebuilt.
 The Rocky Hollow Log Ride closed on 16 April 2016 due to an accident.
 It re-opened on 20 April 2016 having received the 'all clear' from independent and Worksafe Queensland inspectors.

 2016 closure and reopening

 The ride was closed after the Thunder River Rapids Ride accident in 2016 caused four deaths.
 Unlike other rides and attractions at the park which were constantly being inspected and tested, Rocky Hollow Log Ride remained dormant and was blocked off by a wall.
-The ride didn’t reopen until the start of 2018.
+The ride didn't reopen until the start of 2018.
 During this closure, many of the tunnel sections were demolished due to safety concerns and bars were added to the logs (like a cage) to prevent guests from standing and falling out.
 The log ride was the last attraction to reopen post the Thunder River Rapids accident.
 The Rocky Hollow Log Ride was the first ever log flume to have roofs installed on them to prevent guests from standing up.

 Permanent Closure

 In late 2019, the ride was closed for annual maintenance.
 A few months later on 8 February 2020, Dreamworld announced that the Rocky Hollow Log Ride would not return from scheduled maintenance and would be closed permanently.
 The news came alongside an announcement for a refurbishment of the ABC Kids World themed area and the Hot Wheels SideWinder roller coaster.
 The ride was the third major ride in the park to be closed since the Thunder River Rapids Ride accident.
 The ride, along with the former photo store, was completely demolished in May 2021.
 A small shed containing high voltage power however, still remains on site.
-The ride was Dreamworld’s last remaining water ride.
+The ride was Dreamworld's last remaining water ride.